huntforhomesaz/cleanout2closing-site/content/pages/faqs.md

 It is less of a fit if you want:

-- A pure â€œcash for housesâ€ approach with no planning or vendor coordination.
+- A pure "cash for houses" approach with no planning or vendor coordination.
 - A simple, non-estate sale where the property is already empty and straightforward.
 - A do-it-yourself approach where you prefer to call and manage every vendor personally.